Supermarkets and Hypermarkets in Indonesia

 A World of Choice

-Today's modern Indonesian supermarket and hypermarket features a selection of local and imported canned goods, fruit, vegetables, fresh milk, dairy products, meat, household and cleaning items.
-The better stores feature cash registers with optic scanners for quick check out services.
-Full service stores have baggers, using plastic bags or recycled boxes.
-Some stores are encouraging their customers to bring their own cloth bags in an attempt to cut back on the amount of garbage generated by plastic bags.
+Today's modern Indonesian supermarket and hypermarket features a selection of local and limited imported goods, fruit, vegetables, fresh milk, dairy products, meat, household and cleaning items.
+The bigger chain stores feature cash registers with optic scanners for quick check out services.
+Full service stores have baggers, using plastic bags or reusable shopping bags.
+In an effort to reduce the use plastic bags, the government passed a regulation to charge for each plastic bag used, so bring your re-usable bags if you want to avoid paying that fee when you shop.
 You can ask the baggers to help you take your groceries to your car.
 Some shoppers choose to give them a small tip as a thank you.

 In some stores, small distributors open counters within the premises.
 When you purchase an item from them, you may be required to wait until they write up a bill listing the items and their prices, called a nota.
 Take the nota to the cash register and pay for these items along with your other goods.
 The items may be given to you, with the nota attached, or you may need to retrieve them from the deposit counter after payment has been made.